Tokyo - A kaleidoscope of technology & tradition

 Hiroshima is widely known for the tragic events of 1945 when the first atomic bomb was dropped over this Japanese city.
 After World War II, the city was rebuilt and many of Hiroshima’s historical landmarks were reconstructed (Hiroshima’s castle amongst others).
 The city is now a place of love, peace and prosperity.
 Take the time to reflect on the past at the Peace Memorial Park, explore the miniature valleys and mountains of the Shukkeien garden before having a cup of matcha in a traditional tea house.

-We also recommend taking a trip to Miyajima – the island of the gods – to marvel at the fabled Itsukushima shrine and learn all about the history of this ancient land.
+We can also take a trip to Miyajima – the island of the gods – to marvel at the fabled Itsukushima shrine and learn all about the history of this ancient land.

 Takayama - Quaint markets and Alpine mountains